Trial of Arne Cheyenne Johnson: Film

 The event inspired the premise of the 2021 film The Conjuring: The Devil Made Me Do It.
 An earlier made-for-TV-film based on the case, The Demon Murder Case, was produced in 1983 and starred Kevin Bacon.
 Netflix produced a documentary in 2023, The Devil On Trial, based on this case.
 It includes interviews with Carl Glatzel, whose comments suggest a naturalistic alternative to demonic possession: the influence of Sominex.

 Television

 The incident led to the creation, in 1983, of a television film titled The Demon Murder Case on NBC, and preparations for a feature film, the production of which was stalled due to internal conflicts.

 The Discovery Channel’s paranormal series A Haunting produced the episode Where Demons Dwell based on David’s possession and the Warrens' investigation.
 The episode omitted the preceding of Arne’s crimes.
-In 2021, the TV series Shock Docs produced an episode titled The Devil Made Me Do It based on this case.
+In 2021, TV series Shock Docs produced an episode titled The Devil Made Me Do It based on this case.
 Some deemed it more accurate than The Conjuring film, even if the events were depicted too dramatically.